zakwerd/Musical-Solid-State-Tesla-Coil-2019-/README.md

 ![sn4ZrEeJ0I2JhYpbMhebWIw](https://user-images.githubusercontent.com/59108656/89961383-63249100-dbf6-11ea-88ea-c975fd43178c.png)
 *Figure 5.
 Example of an interrupter switching the inverter on and off at a frequency of 100Hz.
 The red box represents what is displayed in the red box in Figure 4.*

+**Inverter (In Replacement of Spark Gap)**
+An inverter uses transistors (typically MOSFETs or IGBTs) and large capacitors to produce an AC square wave across the primary coil at the coil’s resonant frequency.
+In electronics, an “inverter” is something that converts DC to AC.
+When the AC charges the polarized capacitors, the current will then release in one direction (now DC).
+The DC is then taken through half-bridge “inverter” circuit, which uses transistors and diodes to alternate the direction in which the capacitors’ discharged current flows (now back to AC - circuit walkthrough below for further explanation).

+For the transistors used, IGBTs (insulated gate bipolar transistors) have a voltage drop that increases with the log of the current flowing through (which approximates to a power loss of IV).
+MOSFETs act as resistors, having a power dissipation of I2R, meaning there is a greater power loss than IGBTs.
+MOSFETs have the advantage of being able to switch on and off quicker and with a lower gate current, but they tend to be more expensive.
+For the prototype SSTC, IGBTs found onhand (Fairchild G30N60) are being implemented.
+The transistors used must be capable of switching on and off at the resonant frequency of the coil.
+The IGBTs implemented are rated for up to 222kHz, but can be pushed slightly above this frequency.
+For this reason, the prototype coil build (see current progress section) was designed to have a resonant frequency around 250kHz.
+For future builds that run at high resonant frequencies (400kHz+), MOSFETS will be used instead.

+Free-wheeling diodes are added in front of the gate of the IGBTs.
+These reduce flyback, a sudden voltage spike across an inductive load when voltage suddenly changes.

+High-power diodes are added in series with the capacitors.
+These diodes force the capacitors to discharge in specific directions, allowing for the DC to be converted to AC (see walkthrough below).

+Unipolar capacitors convert the AC input into DC before later being inverted back to AC through the primary coil.
+The capacitors store the large amounts of charge that run through the primary coil powering the secondary coil.

+High resistance (100k-ohms+) resistors are added in parallel with the bus capacitor(s) to act as bleeder resistors: if the capacitors are still charged after use, the bleeder resistors will safely dissipate the remaining charge.

 ## Credits